MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab1_ExtendwithD365.md

 11. Click **Login with your org credentials** and sign-in with your account used for **Customer Insights**.
 Note: If you don't see the login dialog you may need to "allow Pop-ups" in your browser.

-12. Once connected, select your Customer Insights Instance in the drop down.
+12. Once connected, select your Customer Insights instance in the drop down.

-13. From the drop-down for **contact id** select the attribute from your customer profile that represents the Dynamics 365 Contact Id. (**System.Customer.D365.Contacts.contactid**).
+13. From the drop-down for **contact id**, select the attribute from your customer profile that represents the Dynamics 365 Contact Id: **System.Customer.D365.Contacts.contactid**.

-	**Note**: There is now a field for **Dynamics 365 account id field** which we are not using, you may leave this as "please select".
+**Note**: There is now a field for **Dynamics 365 account id field** which we are not using.
+You may leave this as "please select".
 This will be used in the future for B2B scenarios.

 14. Click **Save Configuration**